Sony BRAVIA Theater Bar 9 with Speakers + Bass Module Soundbar Review

 No

-The Sony BRAVIA Theater Bar 9 with Speakers and Bass Module's 5.1 surround performance is okay and is an improvement over the all-in-one Sony BRAVIA Theater Bar 9.
+The Sony BRAVIA Theater Bar 9 with Speakers and Bass Module's 5.1 surround performance is mediocre and is an improvement over the all-in-one Sony BRAVIA Theater Bar 9.
 However, the sound is much more bassy, with dull treble.
 Rumbles are intense, and dialogue is intelligible, but during busy action sequences, the lack of treble and strong bass emphasis can weaken speech.
 Unfortunately, there's no way to alter the treble's EQ.

 Height (Atmos)